vpulab/med-sam-brain/README.md

 We propose to modify the patch embedding layer, so that it accounts for the all the MRI modalities, allowing for a seamless integration of the information.
 Then, we employ LoRAs to tune Multi Layer Perceptron blocks (MLP) and Attention (Q,K,V embedding) layers of the transformer blocks.

-**RELEVANT NOTE: Our code and models will be available before September**

 ### *Cite:*